 The College and Career Ready indicator is worth 35% of an alternative school's letter grade.
-College and Career Ready points are self-reported through ADEConnect.
-Schools must have a minimum of 10 students who were included in the On-Track to Graduate component OR graduated in the 2019-2020 school year to be eligible for these points.
-All students who meet the below criteria MUST be included in this self-reported data
+College and Career Ready points are self-reported through ADEConnect on the A-F Self Reporting Data application.
+Schools must have a minimum of 10 students who were included in the On-Track to Graduate component OR graduated in the 2020-2021 school year to be eligible for these points.
+All students who meet the below criteria MUST be included in this self-reported data.